agbarnett/cluster.reports/SSA.md

 *Cluster-nominated topic #1*: *Equity, Diversity, and Inclusion*

-* We launched the inaugural Betty Allen travel award in November.
+* We launched the inaugural Betty Allan travel award in November.
 This is for female early career researchers and is worth $3000.
 The award is in partnership with CSIRO/Data-61.
 We had 14 applications, many of which were outstanding, and we awarded two prizes.

 *Cluster-nominated topic #2*: Membership